University of Auckland: Student accommodation

 The University of Auckland provides a range of accommodation options for students.
-Several hundred live in Residential Halls and Apartments, which provide, food, accommodation, and social and welfare services alongside self-catered, private residences.
+Several thousand live in Residential Halls and Apartments, which provide, food, accommodation, and social and welfare services alongside self-catered, private residences.
 The university ceased leasing Railway Campus in November 2008.

-The university has four residential halls including Grafton Hall, O'Rorke Hall, University Hall-Towers, and Waipārūrū Hall.
+The university has four residential halls including Grafton Hall, O'Rorke Hall, University Hall Towers, and Waipārūrū Hall.
 These halls are full-catered and are aimed at first-year university students.

-In addition, the university runs nine self-catered student residences including Te Tirohanga o te Tōangaroa, Carlaw Park Student Village, Grafton Student Flats, 55 Symonds, University Hall-Towers, UniLodge Auckland, UniLodge on Whitaker, Waikohanga House, and the Goldie Estate Homestead on Waiheke Island.
+In addition, the university runs nine self-catered student residences including Te Tirohanga o te Tōangaroa, Carlaw Park Student Village, Grafton Student Flats, 55 Symonds, University Hall Apartments, Waikohanga House, and Stuart McCutcheon House.
 These halls and student residences are located in the Auckland CBD area near the university.
+Carlaw Park Student Village was expanded in partnership with Precinct Properties, with the university reporting the additional accommodation in 2025.

-Hiwa, Recreation Centre
+Hiwa Recreation Centre

 A new recreational centre, named Hiwa, opened in the city campus in November 2024.
 It replaced the old recreation centre that was built in 1978, when the university had approximately 10,000 students studying on city campus.

 Hiwa was built at a cost of NZ$320 million.
 Vice-Chancellor Dawn Freshwater and Infrastructure Minister Chris Bishop officially opened the building on 21 February 2025.
+The project was partly funded by students, and the university reported that the centre had recorded almost a million visits within its first year of operation.

 Art Collection

-Established in 1966 by Keith Sinclair and Bob Chapman, The Art Collection is one of the university's most valuable and cherished assets.
+Established in 1966 by Keith Sinclair and Bob Chapman, the Art Collection is one of the university's most valuable and cherished assets.
 However, its most poignant value lies in its use as a resource for teaching, learning and research.
 Available on loan to departments and faculties on all campuses, the Collection has been built up over forty years to include major works by significant artists such as Frances Hodgkins, Colin McCahon, Luise Fong, Billy Apple and Ralph Hotere.
 Outcomes from postgraduate research on the Collection have included a thesis on its own history as an entity, monograph exhibitions on individual artists, and surveys of the impact of the evolution of the Collection on Auckland's dealer galleries, resulting in the exhibitions and publications Vuletic and His Circle (about the Petar/James Gallery) in 2003 and New Vision Gallery in 2008.